Menu

 You will receive an email with your password, another email confirming your payment, and a third email welcoming you to our club.

 Members can purchase an indoor venue card of 20 stickers for $67 from the private members store on this website.
-When members log in, they see an extra "Members" menu giving them access to this online store and other member-only pages.
-Allow three weeks for processing and mail delivery.
+When members log in, they see additional pages under the "Members" menu giving them access to this online store and other member-only pages.

-As of September 2021, members may no longer purchase stickers from captains or other members.
+Members may no longer purchase stickers from captains or other members.
 This has caused problems in the past, so is no longer allowed.
-Don't make reservations and don't go to our drop-in sessions until you have your own stickers.
+Don't make reservations and don't go to our indoor drop-in sessions or DUPR sessions until you have your own stickers.

-With the exception of tournaments and certain other special events, members and non-members can play on the city's outdoor courts at no additional cost.
+With the exception of tournaments, DUPR play and certain other special events, members and non-members can play on the city's outdoor courts at no additional cost.
 However, the City of St Albert has granted the club exclusive access to some of the courts for certain scheduled times.
-If indicated as "Members Only" on the calendar, then only members are allowed to play on designated courts at those times.
+Only members are allowed to play on designated courts at those times.

 Sorry, not for our organized play.
 We used to, but we have a limited number of indoor venues and play times and a large member base, and no longer have the capacity to accommodate visitors.
 Please don't hesitate to join though -- new members are always welcome.